yangodev/OneplusOneQuiz/README.md

 And in the same line add the Answer (from the Question) to the file: for Example: "Easy_Answers.txt"

 If anything is unclear ask me. :)

+Support the Guys from Oneplus!
+They are really nice! --> http://forums.oneplus.net/ Let them since a Like --> https://www.facebook.com/oneplusofficial?fref=ts

+Oneplus One, the perfect smartphone! <3